codio/site/source/docs/dashboard/create/addteachers.html.md

 1. Click the **Members** tab
 <img alt="Members" src="/img/docs/manage_organization/memberstab.png" class="simple"/>

 1. In the  **Invite Teacher to the Organization** area, enter in their Email address.
-If you also wish them to have full [administrator](/docs/dashboard/create/adminrole/) rights to the Organisation, check the **Add this teacher to owners group**.
+If you also wish them to have full [administrator](/docs/dashboard/create/adminrole/) rights to the Organization, check the **Add this teacher to owners group**.
 <img alt="Invite Teacher" src="/img/docs/manage_organization/inviteteacher.png" class="simple"/>

-1. An email will be sent to your colleague containing a link to sign up and on completion they will be added into your Organisation automatically.
+1. An email will be sent to your colleague containing a link to sign up and on completion they will be added into your Organization automatically.
-**N.B.** They must use the email address the invitation was sent to or they will not be added to the Organisation.
+**N.B.** They must use the email address the invitation was sent to or they will not be added to the Organization.

 1. Any invitations not completed will show in the area below and where you can also **Resend** or **Revoke** if you require.
-Once the invitee has joined the organisation they will no longer show in this area but show in the **All Members** list below (and also **Owners** list if 'Add this teacher to owners group' was checked)
+Once the invitee has joined the organization they will no longer show in this area but show in the **All Members** list below (and also **Owners** list if 'Add this teacher to owners group' was checked)
 <img alt="Pending" src="/img/docs/manage_organization/pendinginvite.png" class="simple"/>

 ### Invitation Token